- 1 How to Avoid Gmail Promotion Tab : Table of Contents

-In simple words, a Gmail promotions tab is where all the marketing, promotional, or other bulk emails land.
+The Gmail promotions tab is where all the marketing, promotional, or other bulk emails land.

-1. Primary inbox: This is for personal emails and emails from people you know.
+- Primary inbox: This is for personal emails and emails from people you know.

-2. Social media tab: To receive updates from social media platforms such as Facebook, Twitter, Instagram, Quora, etc.
+- Social media tab: To receive updates from social media platforms such as Facebook, Twitter, Instagram, Quora, etc.

-4. Updates tab: Emails related to transactions, such as shipping confirmations and order confirmations.
+- Updates tab: Emails related to transactions, such as shipping confirmations and order confirmations.

-5. Forums tab: To receive emails from forums like Reddit.
+- Forums tab: To receive emails from forums like Reddit.

 Why do emails get delivered to Gmail promotions tab?

-- Avoid email blast (use email sequence)
+- Avoid email blasts (use email sequence)

 - Improve your sender reputation

-- Keep the HTML to text ratio
+- Maintain the HTML-to-text ratio

-- Personalize your email
+- Personalize your email content